 Contrast with Automaton Horses, that is an inversion where real horses are treated like machines by the plot, and Compare to Mechanical Horse, a machine that really does look like a horse.
-If characters use the motorbike to joust, then it's Motorcycle Jousting
+If characters use the motorbike to joust, then it's Motorcycle Jousting.

 - Sengoku Basara, despite being the Trope Namer, is not an example as the "motorbike" is still a real horse, just one that's been outfitted with handlebars and tailpipes.
 Never mind that the tailpipes have no purpose, and the rider, Date Masamune, doesn't even use the handle bars, preferring to ride with his arms crossed.
 So...
 Why?

-- Melody of Oblivion on the other hand, is an example, but it goes a bit further than that by styling the motorcyles to more closely resemble horses.
+- Melody of Oblivion styles the motorcyles to resemble horses.
 They transform into Bishōnen for extra cool factor.

-- In Durarara!!, one of the characters is a modern-day headless fairy called a dullahan.
-Her preferred method of getting around was a reanimated headless horse, which she disguised as a pitch-black motorcycle when she boarded the ship for Japan.
+- Celty from Durarara!! is a modern-day headless spirit called a dullahan.
+Her preferred method of getting around is a reanimated headless horse, which she disguises as a pitch-black motorcycle when she boards the ship for Japan.
 As a bike it doesn't have any headlights, still has the shadow of a horse, makes hoof steps instead of engine sounds, and also whinnies on occasion.

-- Inverted in the Yu-Gi-Oh!
-5Ds manga, in which the Skeleton Knight uses a horse instead of the motorcycles that everyone else uses while dueling.
+- Inverted in the manga, in which the Skeleton Knight uses a horse instead of the motorcycles that everyone else uses while dueling.

 - Played straight with Sherry LeBlanc, a French woman with a flower-knight theme; her D-Wheel is modeled to appear horse-like, with the card zones running down the back of the neck.

-- In Fate/Zero, one of Saber's special abilities is skill with all form of vehicle transportation.
+- One of Saber's special abilities is skill with all forms of vehicle transportation.
 Unsurprisingly, she upgrades rather quickly from horse to motorcycle.
 One episode of the anime is even titled "Knight on Two Wheels."

 - This skill is also demonstrated by Berserker, who skips the motorcycle and goes straight for a fighter jet.

 - Subverted by Archer: he may do it, as all the greatest horses in history belong to him (along with all its other treasures) but he prefers using an ancient Indian spaceship.

 - Tom Strong has the Weird Rider, an 1800's cowboy using a space-traveling bike.
 Calls it his horse, too.